mauderica/Project-Portfolio-Site-Module-2/README.md

 - First pass: make the overall site responsive (so that it looks nice at different sizes --> images, overall layout, text sizes)
 - Second pass: make the overall site responsive (so that it looks nice at different sizes --> images, overall layout, text sizes)
 - fix title and footer responsiveness sizes for 320px-400px viewport width
+- create alternate images of different file size and resolution and use <picture> and srcset to give the browser information to choose the appropriate image